GammaBeta/gammaraul-lp-archive/Level Repository/Level 30 - 2. The Last Hope In A Frozen Planet [READ DESC] Information.md

 Note2: You Are On The Castle Of The Dead <br>
 **Contributors:** Raul <br>
 **Additional Comments by Current Me:** Honestly, I don't really think of this as a worthy sequel to A Little Ice, maybe it's because it's unfinished, but something about it just doesn't click with me as being a sequel, y'know?
 A tad disappointing for my 30th level, ut at least the next one will be my second ever published level to not be deleted!
+Also, this is the first level I made to have a thumbnail, hence the image I added.